1

 Firefighting foams fall into two main categories, Class A and Class B. Class A foams are used to fight fires caused by wood, paper, and plants.
 They generally do not contain PFAS chemicals.
 Class B foams put out fires caused by flammable liquids like gasoline, oil, and jet fuel.
 They may contain PFAS chemicals.

 Anyone using or storing Class B firefighting foam containing these chemicals must register through the Certificate of Registration Program.
-The Hazardous Waste Management Division developed this program with stakeholders (see materials from stakeholder meetings).
+The Hazardous Waste Management Division developed this program with stakeholders.
+Meeting materials are available in this public folder if you are interested in reviewing them.

 #FFFFFF